-The National Gallery of Denmark has right in front of its main entrance a round water basin, which is not particularly interesting by itself, particularly in a city that is already so rich in enticing water plans and ways, reflecting the Northern skys and etched by the passing winds.
+The National Gallery of Denmark has right in front of its main entrance a round water basin.
+It is not a particularly interesting feature, particularly in a city that is already so rich in enticing water plans and ways, mirroring the vast Northern skys and etched by the prevailing winds.

-Luckily, like is so often the case in Paris’ public parks, sleek pastel-colored metal chairs that people could freely move around had recently recently been added..
+Luckily, like so often is the case in Paris’ public parks, sleek pastel-colored metal chairs that people could freely move around had recently recently been added..

-When I was asked what could be done to make more attractive this somewhat unfinished space, where land and water felt unconnected, I had only a brief hesitation.
+When I was asked what could be done to make more attractive this somewhat incomplete space, where land and water felt unconnected, I had only a brief hesitation.

-The weather was splendid that June late afternoon: I took off my shoes and socks, I rolled up my pants and distributed the chairs into the shallow water as I felt best.
+The weather was splendid that June late afternoon: I took off shoes and socks, I rolled up my trousers and distributed the chairs into the shallow water as I felt best.

-Half an hour later my work was complete.
+Half an hour later my new arrangement was complete.

-Small and larger groups of chairs, facing each others or turning their backs, suggested a number of “stories”.
-And these stories were quick to move to the next chapter as young people did as I did, entered the basin and rearranged the chairs according to their confort.
+Small and larger groups of people and chairs, facing each other or turning their backs, suggested a number of “situations”.
+These became “stories” in the making, and were quick to progress to the next chapter as young people did as I did, entered the basin and rearranged the chairs according to their liking.